ENGR 7004 Bushfire Fighting

 Coordinator Grahame Douglas Opens in new window

-Description This unit describes the techniques, hardware and extinguishing agents used to fight and control bushfires and focuses on the logistics involved in ensuring safe, efficient and effective control.
+Description This subject describes the techniques, hardware and extinguishing agents used to fight and control bushfires and focuses on the logistics involved in ensuring safe, efficient and effective control.
 The content includes bushfire fighting strategies in the context of rural and interface environments, hazard reduction and brigade structure arrangements.
 The role of planning in supporting firefighting through water supply and access is also considered as are the findings from various Public Inquiries.

 School Eng, Design & Built Env